ericdrowell/ElGrapho/README.md

 ## What is El Grapho?

-El Grapho is a high performance graph data visualization engine that leverages WebGL and streaming technologies.
+El Grapho is a high performance WebGL graph data visualization engine.
 El Grapho can support millions of interactive nodes and edges in any modern browser.

 ## Why Would I Use This?